Pamplona massacre: Arnie Teves

 On March 21, 2024, Teves was arrested by the Interpol, National Central Bureau of Dili, and East Timorese Police in Dili.
 In a conference with the media after the arrest, the Department of Justice acknowledges that the Philippines has no extradition treaty with Timor-Leste, so they are using other channels to bring Teves back to the country as soon as possible.

 On April 18, the Department of Justice accused Teves's son of offering a $2,000 (around P114,000) bribe to a member of the Timorese Criminal Investigation Police in exchange for his father's security while in jail, which was denied by Teves' lawyer Ferdinand Topacio.
 On June 27, the DOJ said that Timor Leste had approved Teves's extradition to the Philippines.
 However, the extradition was denied by the Court of Appeal of Timor-Leste on March 20, 2025.

 On May 28, 2025, Teves was arrested at his Dili residence, during which he allegedly sustained injuries.
 Later that night, the Timor-Leste government deported Teves and imposed a 10-year entry ban, declaring him a “threat to national security and interests.”
 The decision was made following assurances by Philippine authorities to the Timor-Leste government that Teves would not be subjected to the death penalty or other inhumane treatment in the Philippines.
 He arrived in the Philippines on May 29 and was detained the next day at the New Bilibid Prison in Muntinlupa.
 He refused to enter a plea at his arraignment on June 5, prompting the trial court to enter a not-guilty plea on his behalf.
 On June 11, he was transferred to Camp Bagong Diwa following a court order.

 On September 12, Teves was allowed to post bail by the court.

+Trial status

+In September 2026, the Department of Justice confirmed that the Manila Regional Trial Court Branch 40 convicted three suspects in cases involving illegal possession of firearms, ammunition and explosives.
+Joric Labrador was sentenced to a prison term of 8 years, 8 months and 1 day to 10 years, 8 months and 1 day, for violating a provision of the Comprehensive Firearms and Ammunition Regulation Act.
+Joven Javier and Benjie Rodriguez were each sentenced to reclusion perpetua for illegal possession of explosives as described by Presidential Decree 1866 as amended by Republic Act 9516.